Home / Guides / How to Break In Climbing Shoes

 synthetic climbing shoes

-Now that you’ve broken in your climbing shoes, it would be a shame to throw them away because they are damaged.
-To extend the wear of your climbing shoes, resoling is the best cost-effective option instead of buying new climbing shoes.
-The rubber sole is one of the first areas your shoes will wear out.
+Last but not least, now that you’ve broken in your climbing shoes, it would be a shame to throw them away because they are damaged.
+Resoling is the cheapest alternative to buying new climbing shoes.
+The best part?
+You will get a fresh, revamped pair that’s already broken in.

 Leave a Reply